bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TensileStrength_2Kfn$eiOHEthaq0Mv3o6t4/Documentation.md

-Measurement of the ability to withstand breakage apart under applied force.
+Measurement of the ability to withstand breakage under applied force.